 In addition to the documents signposted here, you should also familiarise yourself with any sector-specific guidance which may apply to your business, such as guidance from trade bodies, unions, regulators and professional representative bodies.
-If you are an NHS organisation then you should also consult the guidance published by NHS England and NHS Improvement too.
+If you are an NHS organisation, then you should also consult the guidance published by NHS England and NHS Improvement.

-Eight guidelines each corresponding to a different work type.
+Eight guidelines have been published, each corresponding to a different work type.